-Particu 31 March 2019 A. Gi ross amount required to be spent by the Group during the year 46.40 In cash Yet to be paid in cash Total V) Contribution of nursery school at Khandwa 0.42 - 0.42 vi Contribution towards development of physically disabled 0.36 - 0.36 students Vi i) Contribution towards scholarship of students 0.30 - 0.30 vi ii) Other donations 1.56 1.56 13.50 - 13.50 elated party transactions in relation to Corporate Social Nil is no impact on the Group's revenue on applying Ind AS 115 from the contracts with customers.
+Particul 4.
+Gro oss amount required to be spent by the Group during the year 46 In cash Yet to be paid in cash Total v) Contribution of nursery school at Khandwa 0.42 - 0.42 vi) Contribution towards development of physically disabled 0.36 - 0.36 students vii Contribution towards scholarship of students 0.30 - 0.30 viii i) Other donations 1.56 - 1.56 13.50 - 13.50 lated party transactions in relation to Corporate Social Nil

-49 DISCLOSURE UNDER IND AS 115, REVENUE FROM CONTRACTS WITH CUSTOMERS
+49 DISCLOSURE UNDER IND AS 115.
+REVENUE FROM CONTRACTS WITH CUSTOMERS

 A) The Group undertakes Engineering, Procurement and Construction business.
 The ongoing contracts with customers are for Solar utility and Rooftop Project.
-The type of work in these contracts involve construction, engineering, designing, supply of materials, development of system, installation, project management, operations and maintenance etc. There
+The type of work in these contracts involve construction, engineering, designing, supply of materials, development of system, installation, project management, operations and maintenance etc. There is no impact on the Group's revenue on applying Ind AS 115 from the contracts with customers.